olmeca/grammarian/README.md

 In a PEG there is one _root_ rule which may refer to other rules, forming a DAG.
 In this example the first rule _EmailAddress_ is the root rule.
 ### PEG Inconveniences
-1. Nim's PEG requires all the rules in a PEG to form one DAG.
-It throws an error if any rule is not referred to by other rules.
+1. Nim's PEG implementation requires all the rules in a PEG to form one DAG.
+It throws an error if any rule is not referred to by other rules (this may be a characteristic of every PEG implementation, I only know Nim's).
 2. A PEG can only be used to match the pattern described by the whole DAG (i.e. the pattern described by root rule) The above example PEG contains sufficient information for matching only domain names (not as part of an email address), but there is no way use only a part of a PEG for matching.